alchangyan/arc-dls/README.md

 # arc-dls

-Unique system for any difficult level projects.
+Unique system for any difficulty level projects.

 ## Targets
 - make it possible to provide custom styles